Decluttering vs Organizing: Expert Tips for your Home

 What Is Decluttering?

-Tossing expired pantry items or makeup.
+Toss expired pantry items or old makeup.

-Getting rid of toys your kids have outgrown.
+Remove toys your kids have outgrown.

 What Is Organizing?